eschnett/FastSphericalHarmonics.jl/README.md

 ## Features

-This package provides scalar, vector, and spin Spherical Harmonic transforms for real and complex fields.
+This package provides scalar and spin spherical harmonic transforms for real and complex fields.
 The normalizations and conventions are chosen to be convenient for real fields, and are different from those usually used for complex spherical harmonics.